 The transition to a market economy has been difficult for Ukraine, stricken, as it was, with eight consecutive years of economic decline following its independence from the Soviet Union.
-It is heavily reliant on Russian energy imports, especially natural gas.
+Ukraine has significantly diversified its energy imports from Russia, particularly natural gas.
+It remains fairly reliant on Russian uranium.
 Following independence, the Ukrainian Government freed up most prices and began a program of privatisation.

 In August 2010, Ukraine reached an agreement with the IMF for an additional US$15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
 However, the IMF program stalled early 2011 due to the Yanukovych Government’s lack of progress in implementing key gas sector reforms.

 Real GDP is estimated to have contracted by 6.8 per cent in 2014 and a GDP contraction of 5.5 per cent is predicted in 2015.
 The World Bank is, however, predicting growth of 2 per cent in 2016.
 On 27 March 2014, the IMF announced an assistance package of US$14-18 billion to support Ukraine’s democratic transition.
 In February 2015, the IMF announced a further assistance package of US$17.5 billion.

 In June 2012, Australia donated €1 million to the Chernobyl Shelter Fund to help transform Chernobyl into a safe and secure site.
 In May 2014, Australia donated A$300,000 for the Organization for Security and Co-operation in Europe (OSCE) Special Monitoring Mission to Ukraine aimed at reducing tension and fostering stability and security in Ukraine.

 Bilateral economic and trade relationship

 Australia’s trade relationship with Ukraine is modest.
-Merchandise exports from Australia were valued at A$93 million in 2013-14 and consisted mainly of coal and other ores and concentrates.
-In the same period, Australia imported A$42 million worth of products from Ukraine, mainly fertilisers, and electrical circuits equipment.
+Merchandise exports from Australia were valued at A$114 million in 2014 and consisted mainly of coal and other ores and concentrates.
+In the same period, Australia imported A$34 million worth of products from Ukraine, mainly fertilisers.